gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideUiDom.md

 }-*/;
 </pre>

-<p>And what could you possibly do with a DOM element once you have found it?
-This code iterates through all the anchor tags returned from the above method and then rewrites where
+And what could you possibly do with a DOM element once you have found it?
+This code iterates through all the anchor tags returned from the above method and then rewrites where it points to:
-it points to:</p>

 <pre class="prettyprint">
 /**